Shifted Chunk Encoder for Transformer Based Streaming End-to-End ASR: Introduction

-The tremendous success of Transformer and its variants encourage researchers to investigate its adaptation to online streaming scenario.
-Challenges in adapting Transformer from offline to online arise from differences between the two scenarios, such as limited future information and low lantency requirement.
-However, two significant issues make transformer-based models impractical for online streaming scenario.
-First, it requires access to the entire sequence before it can start producing output; second, the computational cost and memory usage grow quadratically with respect to the input utterance length.
-Actually, several streaming Transformer based models have been proposed to partially address these issues.
-1) Time-restricted methods\cite{Zhang20_icassp}\cite{Moritz20_icassp}\cite{Yu20_arxiv}\cite{Tripathi20_arxiv}\cite{zhang2020unified_arxiv}\cite{wu2021u2++_arxiv} can be used in which the calculation of attention only uses the past input vectors and a limited length of future inputs.
-As the reception field grows linearly with the number of transformer layers, a large latency is introduced with the strategy.
-2)Chunk-wise methods\cite{Chen21}\cite{Tian2020_icassp}\cite{Wang2020_interspeech}\cite{Li2021_head_icassp} which segment the input into small chunks and operate speech recognition on each chunk as the monotonic chunk-wise attention (MoChA)\cite{Chiu2018_iclr}.
-However, the accuracy often drops dramatically as the relationship between different chunks are ignored.
-3)Memory based methods\cite{wu2020_interspeech}\cite{Inaguma12020_interspeech}\cite{Zhang2020_interspeech}\cite{Shi2021_emformer_icassp} employ a contextual vector to encode history information while reducing run time cost by combining with chunk-wise methods.
-However, memory based methods break the parallel nature of Transformer in training, typically requiring a longer training time.
+The great success of Transformer and its variants urge people to explore its adaption for streaming ASR.
+However, two issues make vanilla models impractical for streaming ASR.
+First, the calculation of self-attention depends on the entire input sequence.
+Second, the computation and memory usage grow quadratically to the length of the input sequence.
+Actually, several methods have been proposed to alleviate these issues.
+1) Time-restricted methods\cite{Yu20_arxiv,Tripathi20_arxiv,zhang2020unified_arxiv,wu2021u2++_arxiv,WNARS_arxiv,CUSIDE_arxiv} where the attention computation only uses past input vectors and limited future inputs.
+However, the time and memory complexities of these methods are still quadratic, which may introduce a significant latency for long inputs.
+2)Chunk-wise methods\cite{Chen21,Tian2020_icassp,Li2021_head_icassp} typically evenly partition the input into chunks and then calculate attention only within these chunks as monotonic chunk-wise attention (MoChA)\cite{Chiu2018_iclr}.
+They have linear complexities but usually suffer dramatic performance drops as the reception field of attention is limited within local chunks.
+3)Memory-based methods\cite{Zhang2020_interspeech,Inaguma12020_interspeech,Shi2021_emformer_icassp} utilize the solution of chunk-wise methods to reduce running time while employing an auxiliary contextual vector to memorize the history information.
+However, these vectors break the parallel nature of Transformer, typically requiring a longer training time.